-The BIAS project focused upon modelling shipping noise. which generates most sound at low frequencies, below 1 kHz.
-However, Hermannsen et al. (2014) using a broadband recording system in four heavily ship-trafficked marine habitats in Denmark, found that vessel noise from a range of different ship types substantially elevated ambient noise levels across the entire recording band from 0.025 to 160 kHz at ranges between 60 and 1000 m.
+The BIAS project focused upon modelling shipping noise which generates most sound at low frequencies, below 1 kHz.
+Whereas shipping noise is thought to have greatest potential effect upon baleen whales due to their good hearing at low frequencies, where ships produce most noise power, recent findings indicate significant energy also generated at medium- to high-frequencies.
+For example, Hermannsen et al. (2014) using a broadband recording system in four heavily ship-trafficked marine habitats in Denmark, found that vessel noise from a range of different ship types substantially elevated ambient noise levels across the entire recording band from 0.025 to 160 kHz at ranges between 60 and 1000 m.
 These ship noise levels are estimated to cause hearing range reduction in harbour porpoises of >20 dB (at 1 and 10 kHz) from ships passing at distances of 1190 m and >30 dB reduction (at 125 kHz) from ships at distances of 490 m or less.
-They conclude that a diverse range of vessels produce substantial noise at high frequencies, where toothed whale hearing is most sensitive, and that vessel noise should therefore be considered over a broad frequency range, when assessing noise effects on porpoises and other small toothed whales.
-Ship noise extending to higher frequencies and thus potentially affecting toothed whales and dolphins has been reported also by other authors (see for example McKenna et al., 2012; Southall et al., 2017; Veirs et al., 2016; Williams et al., 2014).
-Of relevance to the porpoise in particular is that recreational craft are generally not equipped with AIS and so are un-monitored, yet those craft usually produce sounds at frequencies of 1-15 kHz.
-(Veirs and Veirs, 2005) found that recreational vessels on average increased background noise 5 - 10 dB higher than the average of large commercial ships.
-It would therefore be prudent to establish better ways to monitor these craft and to regulate their activities in close proximity to cetaceans, as is done in many parts of the world already.
+They conclude that a diverse range of vessels produce substantial noise at high frequencies, where toothed whale hearing is most sensitive, and that vessel noise should therefore be considered over a broad frequency range, when assessing noise effects on porpoises and other small, toothed whales.

-Whereas shipping noise is thought to have greatest potential effect upon baleen whales due to their good hearing at low frequencies, where ships produce most noise power, recent findings indicate significant energy also generated at medium- to high-frequencies.
-(Dyndo et al., 2015) conducted an exposure study inside Kerteminde harbour in the Danish Belt Sea where the behaviour of four harbour porpoises in a net-pen was logged while they were exposed to 133 mainly small or medium vessel passages.
+Dyndo et al (2015) conducted an exposure study inside Kerteminde harbour in the Danish Belt Sea where the behaviour of four harbour porpoises in a net-pen was logged while they were exposed to 133 mainly small or medium vessel passages.
 Using a multivariate generalised linear mixed-effects model, they showed that low levels of high frequency components in vessel noise elicit strong, stereotyped behavioural responses in porpoises.
 Since such low levels will routinely be experienced by porpoises in the wild at ranges of more than 1,000 metres from vessels, this suggests that vessel noise may be a substantial source of disturbance in shallow water areas where there are high densities of both porpoises and vessels.

 Wisniewska et al. (2018) used animal-borne acoustic tags to measure vessel noise exposure and foraging efforts in seven harbour porpoises in highly trafficked coastal waters of Denmark.
 Tagged porpoises encountered vessel noise 17-89% of the time and occasional high-noise levels coincided with vigorous fluking, bottom diving, interrupted foraging and even cessation of echolocation, leading to significantly fewer prey capture attempts at received levels greater than 96 dB re 1 mPa (16 kHz third-octave).
-They postulated that if such exposures occur frequently, porpoises, with their high metabolic requirements (see for example Wisniewska et al., 2016), may be unable to compensate energetically leading to negative long-term fitness consequences.
+The study concluded that if such exposures occur frequently, porpoises, with their high metabolic requirements (see for example Wisniewska et al., 2016), may be unable to compensate energetically leading to negative long-term fitness consequences.
 Bas et al. (2017) studied the effects of marine traffic on the behaviour of porpoises in the Istanbul Strait at the entrance to the Black Sea.
 This was significant in looking specifically at responses of porpoises to large ships under natural conditions.
 The observations indicated reaction ranges of some few hundred metres.
 Some years earlier, Evans et al. (1994) studying reactions of porpoises to different vessels in Shetland, found strong negative reactions to large ships at ranges of two kilometres.
-One might expect similar findings to occur in the presence of large vessels in the Baltic Sea Region.
+One might expect similar reactions to occur in the presence of large vessels in the Baltic Sea Region.